J-1 Exchange Visitors (Scholars) Frequently Asked Questions

 You may be eligible for an extension of your Form DS-2019 if you have not reached the maximum duration of your J category and have not applied for and received a waiver of the 2 Year Rule.
 Your sponsoring U-M department would submit an extension request to the International Center on your behalf.
 For more information on program duration and extension you or your department may contact firstname.lastname@example.org.

-To request a transfer, you should submit our J-1 Transfer-Out Request Form following the instructions on the form.
+To request a transfer, you should submit the Transfer-Out request following the instructions on the M-Passport portal.
 On your transfer release date, your SEVIS database record will be moved from the University of Michigan sponsorship to your new institution.
 After that, your new school will be able to prepare an updated, “transfer” DS-2019 reflecting your new sponsorship.
 Once your SEVIS record has been transferred, you will no longer be affiliated with our institution from an immigration perspective, so you should no longer work here unless given authorization from your new sponsor.

-If you are ending your participation more than one month before the end date of your current DS-2019, you are required to report leaving the U.S. to the International Center by submitting our J-1 Exchange Visitor Departure Form.
-You may schedule an appointment to meet with an International Scholar Advisor if you have questions about your current or future visa status but it is not required.
-You should also visit our health insurance office (central campus office) if you are currently covered by the International Center's Aetna Student Health insurance plan, in order to sign a cancellation form and terminate your health insurance policy early.
+If you decide to leave your J-1 program before the current end date of your DS-2019, you are required to report leaving the U.S. to the International Center by submitting the Notice of Early Departure request through our M-Passport portal.
+You may schedule an appointment to meet with an International Scholar Advisor if you have questions about your current or future immigration status but it is not required.
+Submitting the J-1 Scholar Notice of Early Departure will also terminate your insurance if you are currently enrolled in UM's International Health Insurance plan.

 Read detailed instructions at Change J-1 Status Within the U.S. on our website.
 Because of the home residence requirement and other regulations changing your status might not be a simple procedure.
 You may wish to speak to an advisor before submitting an application.